-- Value: sets the desired luminosity for the channel (as a percentage). - Dimming Type: At once, Smooth 1, Smooth 2 or Equal to action time.
-If the latter is selected, the dimming will be carried out gradually, switching from the current level to the new one by taking the time defined for the "Time" field. - Time: sets the time length of the step (i.e., the time LUMENTO X3 will wait before running the next step), in seconds.
+- Value: sets the desired luminosity in the channel (as a percentage). - Dimming type: At once, Smooth 1, Smooth 2 or Equal to action time.
+If the latter is selected, the dimming will be carried out gradually, switching from the current level to the new one by taking as much time as defined in the "Time" box. - Time: sets the time length of the step (i.e., the action time), in seconds.

 The steps (or actions) will be executed in order.
-In other words, when LUMENTO X3 receives the Scene number that triggers the sequence, the first configured step will be executed.
+In other words, when LUMENTO X4 receives the Scene number that triggers the sequence, the first configured step will be executed.
 Moreover, if the sequence is cyclical, once the last step finishes, the sequence will be automatically executed again from the beginning.

-An example of custom sequence configuration is shown in Figure 11, where the first three steps of Sequence 1 have been parameterised.
+An example of custom sequence configuration is shown in Figure 11, where the three first steps of Sequence 1 have been parameterised.